 The exhibition is organized in collaboration with Anthelios Edizioni.
 The meetings are organized in collaboration with Anthelios Edizioni, Comune di Bollate - Department of Culture and Peace, Associazione Vivere Castellazzo.

-The exhibition can be visited starting from May 5th 2019, coinciding with the public openings of the Villa, with a surcharge of € 3 on the entrance ticket to the Villa.
+The exhibition can be visited in coincidence with the public openings of the Villa, with a surcharge of € 3 on the entrance ticket to the Villa.

 A like Leonardo.
 Fluorescent experience